Tickets and Tours

 Children 5 & under are always FREE

-Guest Rules – During your visit, please do not touch or lean on furnishings, or bring food, drink, candy, or gum into the historic buildings.
-Also, flash photography is not allowed.
+Guest Rules – During your visit, please do not touch or lean on furnishings.
+Please do not bring food, drink, candy, or gum into the historic buildings.
+Flash photography is not allowed.

 North Carolina’s tax laws–N.C.
 General Statute § 105-164.4(a)(10)- Jan.
 1, 2015: Tryon Palace must charge sales tax on admissions, programs, and special events.
 The tax applied consists of the current state sales tax of 4.75 percent and the current Craven County tax of 2 percent.